Using SITL with RealFlight¶

 - after the vehicles position is reset, press the transmitter’s “Reset” button again

-To use SITL running on a separate (or Virtual Machine):
+Connecting to SITL running on a separate (or Virtual) machine:¶

-on the windows machine, determine its IP address by opening a console and entering “ipconfig”.
+determine the IP address of the Windows machine running RealFlight by opening a console and entering “ipconfig”.
 The result will likely be something like 192.168.x.x OR 127.0.0.1 if running sitl on a Windows machine using cygwin or WSL

 - cd ArduCopter